AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/offerlib.md

 ---
 title: Criação e gerenciamento de ofertas
-seo-title: Criação e gerenciamento de ofertas
+seo-title: Creating and Managing Offers
 description: Use o console Ofertas para criar ofertas que você pode usar em experiências de atividades
-seo-description: Use o console Ofertas para criar ofertas que você pode usar em experiências de atividades
+seo-description: Use the Offers console to create offers that you can use in activity experiences
 uuid: be0a53da-a979-4a30-a4bb-7c9ce26ae1a1
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES